sudo-jtcsec/QRADAR_to_MISP/README.md

 The main use case for this is leveraging QRadars ability to pull data from STIX/TAXII endpoints.
 QRadar will populate reference sets and then with this script we can pull that feed straight into MISP for corolation and easy searching

+integrations.json is the file that is created to record individual configurations.
+Its modular so adding a new one is easy and each can be individually called.
+The json file in this repository is an example and will probably break with most setups - delete it and run the integration adder script

 # Useage